calvincertuche/sms-bot/README.md

 PORT=5000
 ```

 Your API Key and Public Key can be found in your Telnyx account dashboard under "API Keys".
 Assign your API Key and Public Key between the quotes in the .env        file.
 Grab the https forwarding address from step #1 and assign it to BASE_URL.
+The PORT is set to 5000.
+That can be left as-is.
 Your .env should now resemble the following:

 ```
 TELNYX_API_KEY="KEY017789BB9F8028D3228A09981951BC12_(shortened_for_privacy)"